Trekky12/kburns-slideshow/README.md

 ## Notices
 When using the overlay text you need to be aware of the font specific settings.

 To use font names the FFmpeg build must be built with `--enable-libfontconfig`.
-This can be checked by calling `ffmpeg` and look for this attribute. but unfortunately the default font directory is not recognized [more information](https://stackoverflow.com/a/65027999).
+This can be checked by calling `ffmpeg` and look for this attribute.

 Otherwise the full path to the font needs to be specified with the parameter `font_file`.

 ## Transitions